 Some processes and critical information need to be written out and saved in an easy-to-find space (no one can just pop over to ask, and EVERYONE gets annoyed when you receive a Slack message asking for the file location, again).

-Here are the top ten items your nonprofit staff needs easily accessible
+Here are the top ten items your nonprofit staff needs easily accessible and not require gossip to obtain them.

 1. Your Mailing Address